MosesMwalya/bank_credit_scoring/README.md

   ![Alt text](images/image.png)
 ## The Deployed scoring App
-The developed model was then deployed in a web app format as shown below
+The developed model was then deployed in a web application and link is accessible [here](https://creditscoringmodel.streamlit.app/) displayed as shown below
 ![Alt text](https://github.com/MosesMwalya/bank_credit_scoring/blob/main/images/credit_score_model.jpg)

 and can be accessed in a link